streamanalyze/sa.documentation/README.md

 quits Amos II.

 exit;
-returns to the program that called Amos II if the system is embedded in some other system.
+returns to the program that called sa.amos if the system is embedded in some other system.
 Same as quit; for stand-alone Amos II.

 goovi();